-"During with a German girl is a disgrace to the American uniform."
+"During had street associating with a German girl is a disgrace to the American uniform."
 Pfc.
 Robert B. Mullins from Mendenhall, Mississippi, Co.
 I.

 "This Non-fraternization?
 I'll tell, you exactly how I feel about it.
 I believed in non-fraternization both in and out of combat.
-It seemed like a good thing to me, to enforce it and so l
+It seemed like a good thing to me, but no one saw fit to enforce it and so l

 Cpl.
-Franklin Shippen from Detroit, Michigan, Co.
+Franklin Shippen trom Detroit, Michigan, Co.
 L.

 "I am thoroughly opposed to the nonfraternization policy and always have been.
-It has never Musicians, Instruments Wanted for Orchestra entertainment, an all out effort is being and resemble the garrison life that is so busy issuing clothing and equipment to made by the regimental recreational office familiar to military training reservations. to form an orchestra from regimental The Easy company barracks which is cooking staffs are mainly concerned in from civilians please let this office know." pong.
+It has never Musicians, Instruments Wanted for Orchestra to form an orchestra from regimental The Easy company barracks which is cooking staffs are mainly concerned in from civilians please let this office know." pong.